-These procedures do not affect HMRC’s ability to seize goods.
-In normal circumstances a trader will be able to reclaim seized goods when they have paid the CCEP and the duty and import VAT that is due.
-See ‘Customs seizures’.
+These procedures don’t affect HMRC’s ability to seize goods liable to customs duty.
+In normal circumstances you’ll be able to reclaim seized goods when you’ve paid the CCEP and the duty and import VAT that’s due.

-CCEPs do not apply to offences involving prohibited or restricted goods.
-In these instances, criminal proceedings will be taken.
+CCEPs don’t apply to offences involving prohibited or restricted goods.
+In these instances, you may be prosecuted.

 Reductions for co-operation

-Although traders don’t have to co-operate with an HMRC investigation, the level of their penalty may be reduced further if they do.
-If they choose to co-operate, they must:
+Although you don’t have to co-operate with a HMRC compliance check, the penalty may be reduced further if you do.

-- give relevant facts to establish the true liability
+- give the relevant information to establish the true liability

 Disagreeing with a penalty

-Traders who disagree with a penalty decision made by HMRC can do either of the following:
+If you disagree with a penalty decision made by HMRC or UK Border Force (BF) you can either:

-- request a review of their case by a different HMRC officer to the one who made the original decision
+- request a review of your case by a different officer to the one who made the original decision

 - appeal against the decision to an independent tribunal

-If you are unhappy with HMRC’s service, you should contact the person or office you have been dealing with and they will try to put things right.
-If you are still unhappy, they will tell you how to complain
+If you’re unhappy with the service you’ve had from HMRC or BF, you should contact the person or office you’ve been dealing with and they’ll try to put things right.
+If you are still unhappy, they’ll tell you how to complain.

-- a Notice of Seizure through the post if neither the trader nor their agent were present when the goods were seized
+- Notice of Seizure through the post if no responsible person (such as the owner or their agent) were present when the things were seized

-- a Seizure Information Notice (Form C156) handed to the trader or their agent if either was present when the goods were seized
+- Seizure Information Notice (Form ENF156 for HMRC seizures and BOR156 for BF seizures) handed to a responsible person if one was present when the things were seized

 Seizure of vehicles

-When customs officers seize goods in transit, they can also seize the vehicle that is carrying the goods.
-Read more about seizures in Notice 12A.
+When HMRC or BF officers seize goods in transit, they can also seize the vehicle that’s carrying the goods.

-Traders can write to HMRC asking for the return of goods, even if they agree the goods have been legally seized.
+You can, as a traders or individual, write to HMRC asking for the return of goods, even if you agree the goods have been legally seized.
 This process is called restoration.
-Traders can ask for restoration even after the month’s limit for an appeal has passed.
-Read section three of Notice 12A on restoration.

-Traders can apply for restoration and make a complaint at the same time.
+You can both challenge a seizure and apply for restoration at the same time.

 Making a complaint